anoved/prismap/Readme.md

 		Label attribute value definitions in the output OpenSCAD script using names read from the named FIELD.

+	--sort
+		Sort features by name.
+No effect if no name field is specified.

 	Use these options to explicitly set fixed bounds for the extrusion.
 This is useful to ensure that multiple models (representing a time series, for example) are output at the same scale and are therefore comparable.